galette/galettedoc/source/usermanual/avancee.rst

 * **reinitialize mailings contents** will reset all emails contents to default values,
 * **reinitialize fields configuration** will reset all members core fields to their default value.
 This does not imply dynamic fields,
 * **reinitialize PDF models** will reset ll PDF models to default values,
 * **generate empty logins and passwords** those informations are required to improve security, but sometimes missing (if you import a CSV for example).
-This feature will set random vales as login and password fields that would be empty in database.
+This feature will set random values as login and password fields that would be empty in database.